wp-plugins/wp-members/readme.txt

 * Added function_exists check for wpmem_renew() (a PayPal extension function used in the core plugin).
 * Fixed function name typo for wpmem_a_extend_user() (a PayPal extension function used in the core plugin).
 * Updated product access shortcode error message to use the product_restricted message and changed the class to product_restricted_msg
+* Updated CAPTCHA class for more flexibility (can now be implemented into API for calling directly in the login or other forms).

 = 3.3.3 =